kalebhorlick/LMR_data_files/README.md

 103 coral data files as of 4:38pm 2/11/15, templating from NCDC archive list.

 100 coral data files as of 3:30pm 2/12/15, deleted 6 short files after learning (after hangout) that temporal range needs to be ~50+ years to be considered.
 About to send email to PI group Re: github repository

+Correspondence with Dave A. {and Hakim}, GitHub is a viable option for the housing of our files.
+Now to populate with ice cores (Nicole).
+Tree rings still in limbo as of 10:57 MST on 2/17/15.